TruaShamu/MoosicPlayerCLI/README.md

-0. bugfix.
+0. clean quitting
-1. if theres a same name srt, like 'karaoke mode'
+1. theres some type of bug with shuffle
+1.5 volume thing
+2. polish ui (synchronization issues)
+3. error logging (not just to console but also to dump file)
-2. multiple playlists and load / delete playlist
+4. multiple playlists and load / delete playlist
-3. progress bar for song
-4. fast forward / rewind for x seconds
+5. fast forward / rewind for x seconds
-5. telemetry for history
+6. telemetry for history
-6. utilize metadata and search.
+7. utilize metadata and search.
-7. write metadata for a mp3
+8. write metadata for a mp3
-8. add or remove a song to a playlist and folder
+9. add or remove a song to a playlist and folder
-9. waveform
+10. waveform
-10. go to a specific song.
+11. go to a specific song.